Sniperplank/Resume/README.md

 Mississauga, Ontario | elafjundi@gmail.com | https://www.linkedin.com/in/eilaf-aljundi

 ## Objective
-Seeking a fall 2023 Co-op work term related to the field of software engineering, web
-development, or data analysis.
+To secure a challenging position in a reputable organization to expand my learnings, knowledge, and skills, while making significant contribution to the success of the organization.

 ## Summary of Skills
 - Reliable team player with strong problem-solving skills.
 Bilingual: English, Arabic